\"Writing.Com

 Ask & Answer

-Replies to my last Short Stories newsletter "Get to the Point that asked: How soon do you think is too late to rope the reader in?
+Replies to my last Short Stories newsletter "Get to the PointOpen in new Window. that asked: How soon do you think is too late to rope the reader in?

-s wrote: Having had over 90 short stories accepted by various publishers, what I have come to think is it depends on the length of the short story as to how much time you have to hook the reader.
+s Author Icon wrote: Having had over 90 short stories accepted by various publishers, what I have come to think is it depends on the length of the short story as to how much time you have to hook the reader.
 Normally, it seems to be 3 paragraphs or so.
 However, once the story goes over about 5k words, you have a little more time; once it is less than 1000 words, first paragraph, preferably first line.
 Well, that's what works for me.

 All of this is good advice.
 Thank you for sharing from your experience.